TIPS FOR TALKING TO YOUR EMPLOYER

 If there is an existing program, some details may already have been established, like how your tuition is reimbursed.
 If not, it’s a good thing to ask.
 Each company is different.
 Some companies pay the bill directly; others will deduct a portion from your paycheck and pay the rest, and still others will expect you to pay for your education up-front and repay you over a certain period of time.
 Some employers require that a certain GPA is maintained before they will assist with tuition reimbursement.
 It’s best to know these things in advance.

-Your employer may have concerns.
+It’s possible that your employer may have concerns about providing tuition assistance.
 Here are a few potential challenges and solutions:

 Challenge: Attending classes and studying will take up time you could be at work.